Finding relevant cards and tags...

 What Kind of Text Can I Submit?

 Although NovaCards works best with natural language, it is also able to do a pretty good job with other text inputs like lists and bullets, provided there is a little bit of natural language mixed in.
-In the future, we will be adding a feature that summarizes unnatural language and converts it to natural language, but for now it's best to just submit the highest quality text you can.
 Below are some examples of really good sources of text–along with some not-so-good ones as well.

 Sources of "good text" that would yield the best NovaCards results: